jina-ai/clip-as-service/docs/user-guides/finetuner.md

 train_da.push('fashion-sample')
 ```

-The full dataset has been converted to `clip-fashion-train-data` and `clip-fashion-eval-data` and pushed to the cloud.
-You can directly use them in Finetuner.
+The full dataset has been converted to `clip-fashion-train-data` and `clip-fashion-eval-data` and pushed to the cloud which can be directly used in Finetuner.

 ## Start Finetuner